 The men and women that I got to know over the months that I spent with Angloville have, on a surface level, nothing in common with us, the backpackers lured in by the promise of a free hotel and some stability for a week.

-However, for that one week, everybody is united by the desire to speak English.
-At Angloville, the millionaire CEO is no better than the 20-something bartender.
 Cultural and social divides are smashed as everybody comes together and enjoys their time in this strange and magical little place that seems so far away from reality.

 So, would I recommend Angloville?

-I will not sit here and tell you that Angloville is perfect.
-Like any company, Angloville is not without flaws.
 Of course there were hiccoughs on occasion – sometimes due to a lack of organisation or one of the volunteers not turning up last minute, meaning more work for everybody.
 I also took part in a ‘family’ programme once that was absolute chaos.

 However, as long as you are not scared of a little hard work, I would recommend Angloville in a heartbeat.
 The vast majority of my time volunteering with Angloville went without a hitch, and the coordinators that I worked with were all exceptional.

 Do I think that, on the whole, Angloville could give the participants a little more in exchange for their time?
-Yes, or they could at least incorporate more breaks to ensure that people are not as burnt out.

-However, I, and almost everyone I met while volunteering with Angloville absolutely loved their time there, and wouldn’t change it for the world.
 I got to gain valuable teaching experience and make some fantastic friends, all while staying in beautiful countryside hotels and sampling the best traditional cuisine.

 If you are travelling around Europe and want something a bit different from the typical backpacker scene, I highly recommend looking into Angloville as an option.